Plans 💳 : Everyone

 User Permissions 👥: Everyone

 Memory is the automatic heart powering Timely.
 It’s an app that captures everything you do on your computer throughout the day in the background for you — without the need for any timers or note taking.
 It lives inside Timely as a space called (you guessed it) “Memory”.
-We loved the concept so much, we also named our company Memory too!

 The concept of Memory is new to a lot of people and comes with a few bits of Timely terminology.
 This article aims to break down the basic building blocks of Memory in Timely to help you get cracking with automatic time tracking.
 Click the links below to jump to a specific section: